What You Need to Know About Color Blindness-Correcting Glasses

 Buying Your First Color-Correcting Glasses?
 Here Is What You Should Know

 Since color-correcting glasses primarily restrict the amount of light entering the eye, they are not suitable to be worn after dusk.
 This light control feature can also prove to be troublesome for people having other eye conditions such as cataracts or macular degeneration.
 It is also recommended to avoid using color-correcting glasses when driving as their strong color-enhancement effect can result in visual distractions and other side effects, threatening your safety when driving.
 Since your glasses are going to be an expensive purchase, it is a good idea to ensure that they provide the value and benefits you seek!

 If you are interested in learning more about whether color blindness-correcting lenses are right for you, Eye Care of Delaware is ready to help!
-You can request an appointment today by calling us at 302-454-8800.
+You can contact us online today or call us at (302) 454-8800 to schedule an appointment.